Paragraph1148/LLM-Rewrite-Article/README.md

 ---

-### Design Notes
+### Design Notes & Decisions

-The scraper uses simple and defensive selectors to avoid breaking if the blog structure changes slightly.
+The scraper intentionally uses simple and defensive selectors to avoid overfitting to the current HTML structure of the blog.

+Pagination is handled explicitly to ensure the scraper always targets the oldest content, even when the last page contains fewer articles.

 I checked for an RSS/Atom feed as a cleaner way to fetch articles, but chose to scrape the blogs section directly to stay aligned with the assignment requirement of scraping from the last page.

-Backend code follows a basic service–controller structure to keep responsibilities separated and readable.
+Backend code follows a basic service–controller pattern to keep responsibilities separated and the logic easy to follow.

 ---